aarichan/aarichan.github.io/README.md

 My contact info can be found on my personal website.
 Feel free to reach out with any questions, concerns, comments, or discussion and I would be happy to entertain them!

 ## Website Changelog
+### Version 1.2.0
+Released on 08/01/21
+- Changed the format the website from one-page scrollable to multiple pages
+- Preparing route to add a blog section in version 2

 ### Version 1.1.1
 Released on 07/12/21
 - Changed CS 250 to ECE/CS 250